vfarcic/dev-for-dummies/manuscript/01-practices.md

 Iterative development was created as a response to inefficiencies and problems found in the waterfall model.
 Most, if not all, agile models are based on iterations.

 **The general idea is to develop a system through iterations (repeated cycles) and incrementally (in small portions of time).
-Through them, team members or stakeholders can learn from their mistakes and apply that knowledge on the next iteration.**
+Through them, team members or stakeholders can learn from their mistakes and apply that knowledge in the next iteration.**

 Working through iterations means that the development of an application is split into smaller chunks.
 In each iteration features are defined, designed, developed and tested.
 Iteration cycles are repeated until fully functional software is ready to be delivered to production.
 The process does not try to start with the full set of requirements and design.
 Instead, the team tries to prepare just what is needed for the successful delivery of the next iteration.